brngklp/coinfetch/README.md

 # Usage
 ```
-coinfetch (by default it's only gonna show you btc to usd.
-You gotta use flags to customize.)
+coinfetch (by default It's gonna show you  only Bitcoin to US Dollars.
+You have to use flags to customize.)
 ```
 # Flags
 ```